-That's another way of saying that idea validation for your app can potentially be a lifesaver for your business.
+That's another way of saying that app idea validation can potentially be a lifesaver for your business.
 It's not a step you can afford to neglect, particularly if you have limited financial resources on which to draw or you'd like your app to beat the market with its first release.

 How to know if your app idea is good?
 Here we are going to discuss every step of the app idea validation process so that you can avoid all pitfalls and create the perfect mobile solution.

 1. Find a Problem That is Worthy of Being Solved

 If you are wondering at this point, "how can I create an app," often, the best way to validate an app idea is to scrutinize your problems and needs.
 Being your customer helps you identify the pain points that your app user is going to have.

 Look at the apps created by companies like Airbnb, Uber, Groupon, or Facebook.
 What features do they have that customers love?
-You can apply those ideas to a different market or industry.
+You can apply those app ideas to a different market or industry.
 You're trying to create a problem-solving app that is a combination of innovative and familiar.

 Part of building a mobile app is to look at others in your niche and use them as a jumping-off point.
 Start by thinking about the most significant problem that your customer is trying to overcome, and then try to work out a proven app model that can solve it.

 Tip: At this stage, you should attempt to answer the following questions:

 - Would you use an app like the one you have in mind?
 Why or why not?